MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/index.md

 - Windows Firewall
 - Windows Defender Security Analytics

-You get all these good stuff which you configure individually.
-You can pick and choose what you need and what you don't.
-When you're done with setting 'em up, you'll be rewarded with the convenience of seeing everything in once place: Windows Defender Security Center.
+You can configure these products individually in a way that best suites your environment.
+When you're done with setting them up, your security operations team will be rewarded with the convenience of seeing everything in once place in the Windows Defender ATP portal.

 With these you'll get the following capabilities: